Andrew-McGee/foam/README.md

 The next version will change this to use browser authentication.

 ## TODO
+Status: 60% operational with some missing functions and mild formatting issues.

-- Early days - still building the base functionality to get to a working release stage.
+Still finishing core functionality to get to a working release stage.

 #### _Working_
 - Recent, newest, frequent, favourites and random albums views.